angulardart/site-angulardart/src/angular/guide/server-communication.md

 ### 2. Search when the search term changes

 Suppose a user enters the word *angular* in the search box and pauses for a while.
-The application issues a search request for *angular*.
+The app issues a search request for *angular*.

 Then the user backspaces over the last three letters, *lar*, and immediately re-types *lar* before pausing once more.
 The search term is still _angular_.
 The app shouldn't make another request.